Augustine and Culture Seminar (ACS) Sequence (2 courses)

 The Good Life: Ethics and Contemporary Moral Problems (ETH 2050) provides critical reflection on distinctive and viable visions of the moral life, with particular focus on Christian, especially Roman Catholic, Augustinian accounts, and explores the significance of different visions through an examination of various contemporary moral questions.
 ETH 2050 is the capstone of the foundation courses.
 Normally students should take ETH 2050 by the end of their junior year, after taking the other four foundation courses.

-Language proficiency is required at Villanova 1) through the intermediate level in French, Italian, Latin, and Spanish; or 2) through the introductory level in ancient Greek, Arabic, Chinese, Irish, Japanese, and Russian.
-Students who are already proficient in other foreign languages may petition for an exemption from the Core Curriculum Foreign Language Requirement subject to the conditions under F below.
+Language proficiency is required either: 1) through the intermediate level in French, Italian, Spanish, or Latin; or 2) through the introductory level in Ancient Greek, Arabic, Chinese, Irish, Japanese, or Russian.
+Students who are already proficient in other languages may petition for an exemption from the Core Curriculum Language Requirement subject to the conditions under F below.

-Students may satisfy the Core Curriculum Foreign Language requirement in one of the following ways:
+Students may satisfy the Core Curriculum Language requirement in one of the following ways:

 Option A: Advanced Placement Examination